9cookies/wiremock-extensions/callback-simulator.md

 Note the additional `timestamp` property which uses the `!Instant` [keyword](keywords.md) to populate the related value.

 The data type handling is the same as describe for the [json-body-transformer](json-body-transformer.md#data-type-handling).

+Also for the callback URL request and response values may be referenced.
+If the replacement value is contained in a query string part it will be URL encoded.

 ### Callback processing